Return to the BUILD

 Before we attach the Hood Frame to the Hood, it is a good time to install the upper part of the Bonnet and Luggage Compartment Set from Mike Lane.
 This consists of a pre-cut carpeted sheet with a self-adhesive backing.
 This installation is very similar to the Carpet Set install we have already completed.
 See that page for more details on how I install carpeting like this.

-First, I lined up the carpet with the shape of the posts on the underside of the hood and taped the rear and side edges in place:
+First, I lined up the carpet with the shape of the posts on the underside of the hood and used painter’s tape to temporarily hold the rear and side edges in place:

 Next, I lifted the front edge of the carpet in order to peel back about 1″ of the backing paper and cut it away: